KNARESBOROUGH CASTLE RUINS

 a Becket hid out here, as well as King Edward II, who held up in the

-besieged in near Scarborough Castle.
-Under Edward
+besieged in nearby Scarborough Castle.

+court.
 The castle at Knaresborough

 has been a possession of the English Crown for almost a thousand years.